isar/isar/docs/docs/README.md

   - title: 💙 Made for Flutter
     details: Minimal setup, Easy to use, no config, no boilerplate.
 Just add a few lines of code to get started.
   - title: 🚀 Highly scalable
-    details: Store hundreds of thousands of records in a single NOSQL database and query them efficiently and asynchronously.
+    details: Store hundreds of thousands of records in a single NoSQL database and query them efficiently and asynchronously.
   - title: 🍭 Feature-rich
     details: Isar has a rich set of features to help you manage your data.
 Composite & multi-entry indexes, query modifiers, JSON support and more.
   - title: 🔎 Full-text search